Kanal 5 (Swedish TV channel): Roligare TV, sale to Discovery, under Warner Bros. Discovery

 The channel moved its Swedish offices in spring 2000 to a new facility in Rådmansgatan 42 (in the corner with Döbelnsgatan).

-With the end ofVänner och fiender came a new local soap opera, Hotel Seger which turned out to be unsuccessful.
+With the end of Vänner och fiender came a new local soap opera, Hotel Seger which turned out to be unsuccessful.
 The Swedish version of Big Brother was launched in autumn 2000, becoming successful and running for six seasons.

 In 2001 it premiered the talent show Popstars, indoor renovation programme Room Service and the American crime series CSI: Crime Scene Investigation.

 In 2003 High Chaparall aired, Filip och Fredrik's first show for the channel.
 It was the beginning for the team's long collaboration with the channel which later included 100 höjdare and Ett herrans liv for Kanal 5.

 In the 2000s the channel specialised mainly in American drama series CSI: Crime Scene Investigation, Desperate Housewives, Grey's Anatomy, and Criminal Minds.
 New sitcoms continued attracting viewers, such as later seasons of Vänner, Two and a Half Men, Cougar Town, The Big Bang Theory and Suburgatory.
 The last episode of Friends was broadcast on 15 December 2004, and attracted 965,000 viewers, one of the highest rated programmes in the channel's history up to then.

 Despite the goal of making the channel "more entertaining", several local programmes contained elements of human interest and characteristics of public service: Boston Tea Party was a variation of Fråga Lund and Fråga Olle with topics including sex and co-inhabitance.
 Betnér Direkt discussed social questions and won Kristallen 2012 in the Factual and Current Affairs Programme of the Year category.
 Henrik Schyffert made political satyre in Veckans nyheter.
-The Big Bang Theory received the Swedish The Torsten Wiesel Midnight Sun Award prize with the justfication of "bringing science to the living room" in June 2016.
+The Big Bang Theory received the Swedish The Torsten Wiesel Midnight Sun Award prize with the justification of "bringing science to the living room" in June 2016.

 In March 2007, SBS was acquired by the German media conglomerate ProSiebenSat.1 Media, while in April 2013 the Nordic part of SBS was sold to Discovery Communications, renaming it SBS Discovery Nordics in the process.

 Kanal 5 is also involved in broadcasting the Olympic Games alongside sister channels Kanal 9 and Eurosport starting with PyeongChang 2018.

 As a consequence of Brexit, the channel applied for a German license in Munich in February 2019, alongside eighteen other channels in the region.

 On 15 January 2024, Kanal 5 and thirteen other channels owned by Warner Bros.
 Discovery in the Nordic region rebranded to a uniform identity.
 The goal of the reface was to, according to WBD, provide a more consistent and updated profile and to ease travel between Nordic countries to raise awareness of what channels are owned by the company.
 The main channel in each country adopted red as its colour; the colour-coded profiles make it easier for viewers to find content.